Skip to main content

 Starting Version

 The Rive Renderer was introduced in the iOS runtime starting at v5.3.2, however, we recommend installing the latest version of the dependency to get the latest updates.
 See the CHANGELOG for details on the latest versions.
+Starting in v6.0.0, Rive Renderer is used as the default on iOS / macOS.

 Also note that at this time, only Apple Silicon-based Mac machines will support the Rive Renderer in macOS applications.